egc112/OpenWRT-egc-add-on/notes/readme.md

 **To download my notes click on the file you want to download.
 After the file has openend, click in the upper right corner on the download symbol to download the file.**

-Although wireGuard is basically a peer to peer setup, different settings are necessary to let it work as a server to which you can connect to your home from outside and setup as a client to connect to a server e.g. from a commercial VPN provider.
+Although wireGuard is basically a peer to peer setup, different settings are necessary to let it work as a server to which you can connect to your home from outside and setup as a client to connect to a server e.g. to a commercial VPN provider.
 So for sake of simplicity there are two guides, one for setup a WireGuard server and one for setup a WireGuard client.
 The WireGvuard server setup guide also has a paragraph about a site-to-site setup connecting two routers.